 OCTA is responsible for relocation or removal of utility facilities that are in physical conflict with a proposed project.
-This responsibility shall be delegated to the Department to implement OCTA's policies.
+This responsibility shall be delegated to the Real Property Department to implement OCTA's policies.

-OCTA staff will seek Board authority to enter into utility agreements with utilities that have facilities which are in conflict with the preferred design.
-OCTA will follow the Caltrans Right of Way Manual on all projects located on the State Highway System and adhere to the cooperative agreement entered into between the Agencies.
-OCTA will follow the Caltrans Local Assistance Procedures Manual for all federally funded projects off the State Highway System.
+OCTA staff will seek OCTA Board of Directors authority to enter into utility agreements with utilities that have facilities which are in conflict with the preferred design.
+OCTA will follow the Caltrans Right of Way Manual on all Projects located On the State Highway System and adhere to the cooperative agreement entered into between the Agencies.
+OCTA will follow the Caltrans Local Assistance Procedures Manual for all federally funded Projects Off the State Highway System.